-There is a growing demand for psychiatric advanced practice nurses in a variety of treatment settings including outpatients clinics, acute inpatient, units, partial day programs, prisons, long term care facilities and private practices.
+There is a growing demand for psychiatric advanced practice nurses in a variety of treatment settings including outpatients clinics, acute inpatient, units, partial day programs, prisons, long-term care facilities, and private practices.
 The psychiatric/mental health APN curriculum prepares NPs provide comprehensive mental and physical assessment, as well as diagnosis and treatment of mental health disorders across the lifespan.
 The therapeutic treatment modalities include psychiatric medication initiation and management, individual, family, and group psychotherapy.

-The nurse practitioner tracks are designed to provide student with a broad knowledge base and a concentration in a selected area of clinical specialization.
+The nurse practitioner tracks are designed to provide students with a broad knowledge base and a concentration in a selected area of clinical specialization.
 For nurse practitioner students this knowledge also includes understanding the impact of economics on social and health policy and an introduction to the interdisciplinary collaborative practice relevant to advanced nursing practice.
 The program helps students develop confidence in their intellectual and clinical proficiency necessary for advanced practice nursing.
 Students are guided to reach their full potential through the development of autonomy, leadership, and professionalism.
 The nurse practitioner graduate program places students in primary care or other relevant settings to work with persons in their environment through independent nursing assessment, diagnosis, and treatment or referral to another practitioner when necessary.
 The clinical specialty is made up of the advanced practice nursing didactic and clinical courses.
 Faculty members who teach these components are certified APNs who also maintain a practice.

 In today's ever changing health care environment, nurses, especially nurse executives and managers, require leadership skills that provide direction for a new generation of nurses.
 The nursing administration track effectively prepares graduates with the knowledge and skills necessary to practice at an executive nurse level.
 In addition to the core of nursing courses, a concentration of three courses in economics, financial accounting and management is given through the Leon Hess Business School.